jaredpalmer/tsdx/README.md

 ### Error extraction

-After running `--extractErrors`, you will have a `./errors/codes.json` file with all your extracted error codes.
-This process scans your production code and swaps out your error message strings for a corresponding error code (just like React!).
+After running `--extractErrors`, you will have a `./errors/codes.json` file with all your extracted `invariant` error codes.
+This process scans your production code and swaps out your `invariant` error message strings for a corresponding error code (just like React!).
 This extraction only works if your error checking/warning is done by a function called `invariant`.

-Note: you can use either `tiny-invariant` or `tiny-warning`, but you must then import the module as a variable called `invariant` and it should have the same type signature.
+Note: We don't provide this function for you, it is up to you how you want it to behave.
+For example, you can use either `tiny-invariant` or `tiny-warning`, but you must then import the module as a variable called `invariant` and it should have the same type signature.

 ⚠️Don't forget: you will need to host the decoder somewhere.
 Once you have a URL, look at `./errors/ErrorProd.js` and replace the `reactjs.org` URL with yours.